bhakthan/OpenAgentSchool/README.md

 *Built for AI by AI with lots of human intervention in the loop*

 An interactive educational platform for understanding AI agents, Agent-to-Agent (A2A) communication, Model Context Protocol (MCP), and Agent Communication Protocol (ACP).
 This application provides comprehensive visualizations, micro-learning modules, hands-on demonstrations of modern AI agent architectures, revolutionary **Study Mode** for discovery-based learning through Socratic questioning, interactive scenarios, and debug challenges, plus **Critical Thinking Challenges** with LLM-powered assessment and feedback.

+✨ **Now featuring 22 comprehensive concepts including the new Agentic AI Design Taxonomy** - a complete framework for understanding architectural patterns, design principles, and implementation challenges in Agentic AI systems.
 ---

 ## 🆕 Latest Updates (August 11, 2025)